Josh-Renwick-99/WordSquareChallenge/README.md

 generate a character frequency map for each set of strings and compare it against the original, if the two are equal then try validate a word square

 ####Word square validation
-Finally once all other parts are done we can easily check if the set contains a word square
+Finally, once all other parts are done we can easily check if the set contains a word square

 ####Updates

-The initial 2 ways I thought about to generate potential word squares didnt work.
+The initial 2 ways I thought about to generate potential word squares didn't work.
 Each process had its own problems.

 Firstly, trying to match words together by finding words that started with the 2nd character of the first word etc had a few bugs.
 This might have been due to how I was trying to handle the recursion calls as I couldnt find a good way of making a stopping condition.
 The alogorithm itself would also miss some combinations, this process would also take a long time to find matches.
 This way isnt feasible